Shopify/hydrogen-v1/packages/hydrogen-ui/README.md

 ### Set the content type for the Storefront client

 By default, the Storefront client sends the `"content-type": "application/json"` header.
-You can change this to `application/graphql` with the following:
+You can change this to `application/graphql`.

 ```ts
 createStorefrontClient({contentType: 'graphql', ...})